 The big boys of social networking - Facebook and Twitter - have fast become the first port of call for gathering information.
 Need to know the footie score?
 Tweet it.
 Want to know who's going to the party tonight?
 Update your status.

 This is also a great way to let your friends and followers know that you've got goods for sale or maybe even some stuff to swap or give away for free.
+Facebook also recently launched Facebook Marketplace, making it even easier to sell your unwanted gifts.
 Just be careful that the person that gave you the unwanted present in the first place isn't on there or you could land yourself in hot water.

 If you're feeling bad about getting rid of your unwanted pressies but you want to retain a little self-respect, then why not donate your gifts to a charity?